Avcx/10-course-app/README.md

 This administrative for keeping track of courses in a database.
 Allowing users to view, create, edit and delete courses in the database.
 Modification actions are restircted to registered users and courses can only be modified by their creator.

-The client uses React for UI in conjuction with React-Router-Dom for routing.
+The client uses React for UI in conjuction with React-Router-Dom for routing and the Context API to share user state.
 While the API uses Express for authentication, database maangement and serving dynamic data to the client.

+The database uses sequelize and sqlite3 to handle user and course data.

 ## Live Version